3ace/GoSubShift/README.md

 # GoSubShift
-Easily delay or advancing time in any .srt subtitle file
+Easily delay or advance time in any .srt subtitle file

 ### Use Example